Lani274/tutorial-flask-login/README.md

     return app
 ```
-We created the flask app and defined the function create_app() which returns the app.
+We created the Flask app and defined the function create_app() which returns the app.
+We also defined a secret key for the Flask application, which encrypts the session data (vgl.
+10.9.
+Sessions — Fundamentals of Web Programming n.d.).

 Go to *main.py*.